vlachenal/webservices-bench/README.md

 SOAP has an really heavy overhead for serialization and deserialization.

+Protocol Buffer with RESTful API has poor performance comparing to RESTful/JSON API.
+So I recommend not to use it since performances are not as good as a classic RESTful API.

 Overhead with Dozer is significant enough not to use it.

 According to operation, REST service has little overhead comparing to Thrift ... so you can choose one or the other according what you want to do (Thrift will offer structure control but is not used by many ; REST is ready to use on client side ...).